mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 Webhooks can be set up to fire once and expire if the `recurrence` parameter is set to `once` or continuously until they expire by the timeout.

+We also support SLP-enabled webhooks to monitor token balance or token transactions.
+When using SLP webhooks you have to pass `tokenId` parameter. `cashaddr` param can be either cash address or SLP address, the necessary conversions will happen under the hood.

-See full webhook REST documentation in the [Swagger UI](https://rest-unstable.mainnet.cash/api-docs/#/webhook/watchAddress)
+See full webhook REST documentation in the [Swagger UI](https://rest-unstable.mainnet.cash/api-docs/#/webhook/watchAddress).

+When deploying your own mainnet.cash REST server you cat set webhook specific parameters like postgres `DATABASE_URL` or `WEBHOOK_EXPIRE_TIMEOUT_SECONDS`.
+See related documentation [here](https://github.com/mainnet-cash/mainnet-js/blob/master/generated/serve/docker/README.md).

 ## WebSocket API reference